Lego City Undercover: The Chase Begins: Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+Lego City Undercover: The Chase Begins received "mixed" reviews according to the review aggregation website Metacritic.
 IGN called it a "decent" game that is marred by "a lot of fog, a lot of loading, no voice acting and a jarring framerate".
 In Japan, where the game was ported for release on 5 March 2015, Famitsu gave it a score of 32 out of 40.

 Chris Scullion of Official Nintendo Magazine commented on the amount of cutbacks from the Wii U sequel (Undercover), stating that "The Chase Begins has far less funnier bones than Undercover.
 The silly jokes, clever spoofs and brilliant dialogue between the characters have been replaced with a handful of average cutscenes and loads of text-heavy dialogue which, while functional, are rarely amusing and never hilarious.
 Loading times were frustrating enough in LEGO City: Undercover but are even more infuriating here considering the game's running off a cartridge and is designed for handheld play.
 It's lacking visually, too.
 Thick fog (to hide having to render distant buildings) smothers the city and roads and pavements are far less crowded, making it feel like you're wandering around a post-apocalyptic LEGO City.
 The characters' faces don't move, making in-game cutscenes feel awkward and the frame rate is clunky if you're playing in 3D.
 It's technically impressive(ish), but not as fun or funny as the Wii U game."